The Basics Of ADA And Accessibility for Auditorium Seating

 November 5, 2020

 The number of wheelchair spaces needed will depend on the capacity of the venue.
 The larger the facility, the more spaces that are necessary to satisfy accessibility requirements.
-While some local requirements may vary, in general, wheelchair spaces must be provided as below:
+While some local requirements may vary, ADA guidelines generally require:

 Auditoriums with 501 to 5,000 seats must have six spaces, plus an additional one for every 150 (or fraction of 150) seats over 501.
 So, an auditorium that seats 3,200 people would be required to have 24 wheelchair spaces.